 Basic knowledge of Mediterranean and/or Near Eastern archaeology;

-By means of 4 written assignments, students practice analysis of individual case studies, in terms of both material and interpretation.
+By means of three written assignments, students practise analysis of individual case studies, in terms of both material and interpretation.
 Feedback on all assignments will be provided during this process.

 Throughout the course, you are challenged to think outside the box, and you are encouraged to develop important academic skills through debate and essay writing.

-To gain knowledge about archaeological sources of the earliest trade networks of the Silk Roads;
+To gain knowledge about archaeological sources of the earliest trade networks of Antiquity;

 To enhance skills in academic discussion and essay writing;